 News Archive

-60. Delighted to be Chairing one of the sessions in this year's Westminster Development Studies Symposium in early May 2024.
-The session will discuss foreign investement in port facilities and capabilities across several European centres.
+61. Delighted to be Chairing the first of two sessions in this year's Westminster Development Studies Symposium on 7 May 2024.
+The session will discuss foreign investment in port facilities and capabilities across several European centres.
+To see details on the speakers involved see here.
+May 4, 2024.

 57. Spending time co-Chairing the ISQOLS's 3-day 2024 Winter Conference entitled: Recent Developments in Well-being and Quality of Life Studies.
 For details of program see here.
 February 7, 8 and 9, 2024.